ifTNT/arduino-cscope-ctags/README.md

 - -o DB_OUTPUT, --db-output DB_OUTPUT
   - The base output folder related to your sketch directory.
 Default is the '.tags' folder in your sketch directory.

+## Limitations and known issues

+Although this project is a useful tool, there are still existed some limitations of this project.

+1. **Doesn't support Windows.** The project is developed and be tested on Linux.
+The support of Windows is one of the future works.
+2. **Can't trace pre-compiled binary.** Cscope and ctags are born for code tracing.
+However, all of the core implementation involved in trade secrets are released in the pre-compiled binary format.
+So there is always some floor in the code that we can't further dig into with cscope/ctags.

 ## How to contribute

 Any contributions are welcomed.